eugecodes/data-service/README.md

 ## Ingestion
 Collects the events from data ingestion.

-## Distribution
-Collects all the events from distribution service.

 ## Functional Tests
 Functional tests are only run for direction ingestion and not for async

 ## Local Development
-For ingestion, need to have the yoda ingestion services up and running:
+For ingestion, need to have the services up and running:
 - Config, Auth, Gateway, and Ingest
 - The data processor services need to be up and running